 The 99% Pennsylvania opposes any effort to undermine, weaken, or eliminate these programs, as well as the introduction of obstacles that would make it more difficult for people to access health care.

 Support in Crisis

 The 99% Pennsylvania supports repairing and expanding “social safety net” programs.
 In periods of crisis, hardship, and economic recession, people should have access to the things they need to survive — food, housing, clothing, and other essentials.

 We oppose efforts to limit access to vital support services such as the Supplemental Nutritional Assistance Program (SNAP), Temporary Aid for Needy Families (TANF), the Low-Income Home Energy Assistance Program (LIHEAP), unemployment benefits, and Social Security.

 After nearly a half-century of increasing economic inequality, with tax breaks and wealth going disproportionately to the super-rich and to massive corporations, the Infrastructure Investment and Jobs Act marks a turning point.

-The 99% Pennsylvania supports efforts to reform our tax system so that low- and middle-income families can keep more of their hard-earned pay.
-The wealthiest people and corporations pay the smallest percentage of their income and pay the least in taxes—they need to pay an equitable share.
+The 99% Pennsylvania supports efforts to reform our tax system so that low to middle income families can keep more of their hard-earned pay.
+The wealthiest pay the smallest percentage of their income and pay the least in taxes — they need to pay an equitable share.